rustedwizard/rustedwizard.github.io/EFCoreInAzFunc.md

 ## End Note

-Now, you have gone through the entire process of using Entity Framework and Dependency in Azure Functions.
+Now, you have gone through the entire process of using Entity Framework and Dependency Injection in Azure Functions.
 Hope you found this tutorial useful. ***Also, you can check out the [example project on GitHub here](https://github.com/rustedwizard/EfFunc)***

 [Go back to index page](https://rustedwizard.github.io)